The Clerkships allow students to learn in the clinical setting and become active members of the health care team.

 Students rotate through eight core clerkships and one ambulatory elective: Family, Community and Preventive Medicine; Internal Medicine; Neurology; Obstetrics and Gynecology; Pediatrics; Psychiatry and Surgery, which occur during the third year.
 The Emergency Medicine clerkship occurs during the fourth year.
 Students have the opportunity during their third year to participate in a parallel curriculum called the Longitudinal Integrated Clerkship (LIC).

 The clerkship experience includes interactive learning sessions on academic half-days, simulation activities and clinical site participation.
-Clinical assignments include both urban and rural sites.
+Clinical assignments (PDF) include both urban and rural sites.

 Our major clinical partners include Banner – University Medical Center Phoenix, Phoenix Children's Hospital, St. Joseph's Hospital and Medical Center, Barrow Neurological Institute, Valleywise Health (formerly Maricopa Integrated Health System), Abrazo Central Campus, HonorHealth, Phoenix VA Health Care System, Hospice of the Valley and other important partners such as Yuma Regional Medical Center, Indian Health Services and underserved clinics throughout the state.